-https://assets.publishing.service.gov.uk/media/6568909c5936bb00133167cc/E02982473\Aut umn Statement Nov 23 Accessible Final.pdf for Business and Trade, we are committed to ensuring that regulators are contributing to this agenda as much as they can.
+https://assets.publishing.service.gov.uk/media/6568909c5936bb00133167cc/E02982473\Aut umn Statement Nov 23 Accessible Final.pdf

+"Institutional frameworks and regulation are important for economic growth.
+That is why the government set out its vision in Smarter regulation to grow the economy (May 2023) for an ambitious approach to regulation.
+As Chancellor of the Exchequer and the Secretary of State for Business and Trade, we are committed to ensuring that regulators are contributing to this agenda as much as they can.
 We want to see our independent regulators take a more active role in creating a dynamic business environment which will result in the UK being seen as a great place for investment and innovation, whilst continuing to protect consumers and the environment.